TerraDharitri/chain_updates/golang_updates/drt-repos/drt-go-chain-tools-accounts-manager-0d70585fb0461f611247463eb6907ea803067842/README.md

-# mx-chain-tools-accounts-manager-go
+# drt-go-chain-tools-accounts-manager

-The go implementation for the mx-chain-tools-accounts-manager-go
+The go implementation for the drt-go-chain-tools-accounts-manager

-- This application will be responsible to fetch all multiversx-accounts that have staked an amount of EGLD tokens.
+- This application will be responsible to fetch all dharitri-accounts that have staked an amount of REWA tokens.
 After the accounts are fetched from API it will process all the information, and it will index the new data in a new Elaticsearch index.